-- The three WorkKeys assessments, which form the basis of the National Career Readiness Certificate (NCRC), include Applied Math, Graphic Literacy, and Workplace Documents. - The Applied Math test measures critical thinking, mathematical reasoning, and problem-solving techniques for situations that occur in today's workplace. - The Graphic Literacy test measures the skills needed to locate, synthesize, and use information from workplace graphics.
+- The WorkKeys assessments are required for all eligible Career and Technical Education (CTE) concentrators per G.S. §115C-174.25. - The three WorkKeys assessments, which form the basis of the National Career Readiness Certificate (NCRC), include Applied Math, Graphic Literacy, and Workplace Documents. - The Applied Math test measures critical thinking, mathematical reasoning, and problemsolving techniques for situations that occur in today's workplace. - The Graphic Literacy test measures the skills needed to locate, synthesize, and use information from workplace graphics.
 Workplace graphics come in a variety of formats, but all communicate a level of information.
 From charts to graphs and diagrams to floor plans, identifying what information is being presented and understanding how to use it are critical to success. - The Workplace Documents test measures the skills people use when they read real workplace documents and use that information to make job-related decisions and solve problems.
-The documents include messages, emails, letters, directions, signs, notices, bulletins, policies, websites, contracts, and regulations. - Students who achieve qualifying scores on the Applied Math, Graphic Literacy, and Workplace Documents assessments earn a National Career Readiness Certificate.
+The documents include messages, emails, letters, directions, signs, notices, bulletins, policies, websites, contracts, and regulations. - Students who achieve qualifying scores on the Applied Math, Graphic Literacy, and Workplace Documents assessments earn a National Career Readiness Certificate at the Bronze, Silver, Gold or Platinum levels of readiness.
 The nationally recognized certificate provides employers with information on the skill levels of potential employees and aids with employment, promotion, and training decisions.